sabinio/salt/README.md

 Get-SqlAgentAsXml -SqlServer $SqlConnection -filePath ".\" -JobName "Our First Job" Disconnect-SqlConnection -SqlDisconnect $SqlConnection
 ```
+## Does salt drop and recreate everything, or does it alter?

+salt will alter
+* Operator
+* Category
+* Job
+* Job Properties
+* Job Schedules

+salt will drop and recreate
+* Job Steps

+### Why aren't Job Steps Altered?

+Job Steps are fiddly to work with in that they are not independent of themselves - they rely on other steps to exist.
+So easier to drop/recreate every time.

+ ## What if I Want To Drop and Recreate The Job Every Time?

+ There is a Switch on the function "Set-Job" called "dropAndRecreate".
+This will drop the Job every time.

 ## Is There Anything That Needs to be Altered at Deploy Time?

 Several changes are required.
 Any elements that need changing will have an attribute called "Include."
 The elements that have an Include attribute are as follows -